Robert Lawson (screenwriter): Directing premieres include

-Since 2010, Lawson has created new multi-media performance works as part of his Site Project initiative including The Interpretation of Dreams staged in Athens, Greece; Everyone Knows Who Bombed the Bank staged at the Hellenic American Union (Athens); and Artifacts, staged at Monash University and the abandoned Calamai Textile Mill (Prato, Italy).
+From 2010–2015 Lawson created original multi-media performance works as part of his Site Project initiative including The Interpretation of Dreams staged in Athens, Greece; Everyone Knows Who Bombed the Bank staged at the Hellenic American Union (Athens); and Artifacts, staged at Monash University and the abandoned Calamai Textile Mill (Prato, Italy).

 He is married to artist Sally Bomer.
-His two splendid sons August and Finley live in Denver and Berlin respectively.
+His two splendid sons August and Finley live in Santa Cruz and Berlin respectively.